How to Increase AOV & Profit Margin This Holiday

 With the holidays quickly approaching, merchants are eagerly preparing for hefty shopping carts and big profits.
 Online cart totals have the potential to be larger than any other time of the year, and consumers will be hurriedly swiping those credit cards in order to get those last-minute gifts in time.

-In 2018, retail sales during the holidays nearly hit the $1 trillion mark, and in 2019 that number is forecasted to be even higher.
+In 2020, retail sales during the holidays nearly hit approximately $789.4 billion, and in 2021 that number is forecasted to be even higher.
 As an eCommerce merchant, we know you’ll want to get a piece of this very large holiday pie.

-Knowing the fast-paced holiday season, there are a few tricks of the trade that can help you increase both AOV and Profit Margin as the opportunity for sales goes up.
+Knowing the fast-paced holiday season, there are a few tricks of the trade that can help you increase both AOV (AOV stands for average order value) and Profit Margin as the opportunity for sales goes up.

 After all, and when it comes to Profit Margin, it’s important to be mindful of the balancing act between promotions and maintaining a healthy level of profit.
 Prioritizing conversion rate and AOV, while avoiding the urge to become too heavy-handed with discounts is crucial.